globeandmail/grantTempAdminAccess/README.md

 Jamf Pro Workflow
 Script:
-- enter the GrantTempAdminAccess script into Jamf Pro
+- Copy the GrantTempAdminAccess script into Jamf Pro

 Smart Computer Group:
-- create a smart computer group that checks to see if the "Privileges.app" is installed
+- Create a smart computer group that checks to see if the "Privileges.app" is installed

 There are two policies you need to configure in Jamf Pro